 Priority #5: Sport Canada National Criteria Other (SR/C1)

-If there are any remaining cards available to distribute they will be awarded based on a team’s results from the start of the 2022/2023 season.
-(August 1 – December 19, 2022)
+If there are any remaining cards available to distribute, they will be awarded based on a team’s mixed doubles results from the 2021/22 and 2022/2023 seasons.
+(August 12, 2021 – December 19, 2022)

-Performance Based Criteria – If there are any remaining cards available to distribute they will be awarded based on the Canadian Mixed Doubles Rankings as of December 19, 2022.
+Performance Based Criteria – If there are any remaining cards available to distribute, they will be awarded based on the Canadian Mixed Doubles Rankings as of December 19, 2022.
 Cards will be awarded to athletes on MD teams, in order, based on their team CMDR results.
 Cards for 6 or 4 months will be distributed until the carding funds are consumed.

 Note 1: Athletes meeting the Carding Criteria that have not previously been carded at the SR1/SR2 or SR level will be funded at the Development card level and designated as C1 cards.